gothicmuppet/kof98umol/index.md

 198 | Got Shen Woo by spending 70 fragments
 200 | Got Death Vice in the bar
 209 | Got New Mr. Karate in the bar
+210 | Paid 27,130 diamonds in limited chest for Orochi Shermie 02UM

 ## Questions and Answers